 This year we will be teaching writing around various texts which fit into our enquiries.
 We will be challenging the children to produce a large piece of writing of a different genre every week such as non-chronological reports, diaries, stories and poems.
-We have high expectations for the quality of writing produced in year 4 and we are looking forward to seeing the creative outcomes.
+We have high expectations for the quality of writing produced in Year 4 and we are looking forward to seeing the creative outcomes.
 We have a particular focus on neat, joined up handwriting and correct spellings and punctuation used in every piece of writing.

-Children can change their books as and when needed throughout the week (Sonia is amazing at this!).
+Children can change their books as and when needed throughout the week (Laura is amazing at this!).
 They can choose books from our class libraries as well as books in the Hub.
 The children can borrow up to 2 books; we would prefer them to take one 'level' and one free reading book.
 We have an electronic lending system which the children can operate themselves during their own time.

-We encourage chidren to bring in their book bags daily so they can return and issue books wheneer they would like to.
+We encourage chidren to bring in their book bags daily so they can return and issue books whenever they would like to.
 Please also remind children to comment about their books in their reading record books.